renner/addon-registry/README.md

 # addon-registry

-`addon-registry` is a generic registry for add-ons to be used via JNDI within web applications.
+This is a generic registry for add-ons (in the sense of plugins) to be used via JNDI within web applications.

 ## Declaring the Resource

-Declare a `Resource` in your app server's configuration.
-For Tomcat you would put this into the `context.xml` file (to be found in the tomcat config directory) inside the `Context` element:
+Declare a `Resource` in your web container's configuration.
+For Tomcat put this into the `context.xml` file (to be found in the tomcat config directory) inside the `Context` element:

     <Resource name="mywebapp/addons" auth="Container"
               type="com.suse.addons.registry.AddonRegistry"